shubendu/PAN_card_OCR/README.md

 # PAN card OCR with pytesseract

-It will read any pan card image an will PAN number, Name, Father's Name and DOB.
+It will read any pan card image and will generate PAN number, Name, Father's Name and DOB with the help of Opencv and Pytesseract.